Skip to content

 What's next

-- Cost preview before deploy.
-Today, deploy is one click; tomorrow, the conversation surfaces gas, IPFS, and 30-day inference cost in-band before the click.
+• Cost preview before deploy.
+Today, deploy is one click; tomorrow, the flow surfaces projected running cost in-band before the click.

-- Architect as agent.
+• Architect as agent.
 Today the Architect is a meta-agent on the platform tier.
-The next thread is making it a runtime agent inside each new TRUST workspace — the founder's first hire, who then helps refine the org over time, not just at genesis.
+The next thread is making it a runtime agent inside each new Company workspace — the founder's first hire, who then helps refine the org over time, not just at genesis.